patrickbucher/elixir-basics/README.md

 ## Re-using Bindings

-For values that are expected to be the same, the same binding can be used multiple times:
+For values that are expected to be equal, the same binding can be used multiple
+times:

     > red_rgb = {255, 0, 0}
     > {red, other, other} = red_rgb